robbobfrh84/Tutorials_Examples/google-development/_google-app-scripts/README.md

-## Google Apps Scripts Guides and Examples
+## Google Apps Script Guides and Examples
-The folders found here all give basic Google Apps Scripts examples, and provide the code to replicate the process on your own.
+The folders found here all give basic Google Apps Script examples, and provide the code to replicate the process on your own.

 Some Examples....
 - [Sheets: Images Function Trigger](https://github.com/robbobfrh84/Tutorials_Examples/tree/master/google-development/_google-app-scripts/sheets_image-function-trigger)